nosas/blog/toonvision/multiclassification/article.md

 ```

 Remember how we're using the `EarlyStopping` callback to terminate training early when no more performance improvements are shown?
-No improvement was shown in the `validation_loss` metric over 5 epochs.
-Therefore, the baseline model's training stopped after 35 epochs.
+The model's training was terminated after 35/100 epochs because no improvement was seen in the `validation_loss`.

 ### Baseline loss and accuracy plots